 Fortunately for homeowners with conventional loans, private mortgage insurance won’t be part of your mortgage payment forever.

-The Homeowners Protection Act requires that lenders send homeowners annual notices that remind you that you have the right to request cancellation of your PMI.
+The Homeowners Protection Act requires that lenders send homeowners annual notices that remind you that you have the right to request the cancellation of your PMI.

 As a homeowner, you can request that the mortgage insurance be removed when you have reached the date when the principal balance of your mortgage falls to 80 percent of the original value of your home.